-Development proposals should be of high quality design and respect the character and appearance of the surrounding area by:
+- H 6.1 As appropriate to their scale, nature and the location development proposals should respond positively to the relevant sections of the Haslemere Design Statement.
+In particular proposals should be of a high-quality design and respect the character and appearance of the surrounding area by: - screening developments from the road using earthworks, native species green hedging and/or trees for highway boundaries wherever possible and where these are in keeping with the existing streetscape - ii. having adequate onsite refuse and recycling storage while minimising its visual impact - iii. ensuring surface drainage solutions that delay or prevent surface rainwater egress from the site - iv. recognising the scarcity of land within the area's settlement boundaries and fulfilling the intentions, regarding density, of Policy H2, while avoiding overdevelopment of the plot in relation to the characteristics of neighbouring plots in respect of built form, massing and the building line - v. protecting the residential amenity of neighbours - vi. integrating with the existing settlement, and - vii. not compromising the ability of the local infrastructure to support the existing settlement and the proposed development concerned.

-- i. screening developments from the road using earthworks, native species green hedging and/or trees for highway boundaries wherever possible and where these are in keeping with the existing streetscape - ii. having adequate onsite refuse and recycling storage while minimising its visual impact - iii. ensuring surface drainage solutions that delay or prevent surface rainwater egress from the site - iv. recognising the scarcity of land within the area's settlement boundaries and fulfilling the intentions, regarding density, of Policy H2, while avoiding overdevelopment of the plot in relation to the characteristics of neighbouring plots in respect of built form, massing and the building line - v. protecting the residential amenity of neighbours - vi. integrating with the existing settlement, and - vii. not compromising the ability of the local infrastructure to support it. - H7.2 All new developments of 10 or more dwellings that do not meet the Accessible Natural Green Space Standard should provide additional public green space which contributes towards meeting this Standard.
-This green space should be connected to other open spaces within the town via safe pedestrian/cycle access. - H7.3 Applications for major developments should be supported by evidence of how the development contributes positively to the Building for a Healthy Life standards.
-To help deliver Haslemere's vision to remain an attractive, functional, and sustainable place to live, as it grows.
+- H 6.2 New developments of 10 or more dwellings should meet the Accessible Natural Green Space Standard.
+This may be achieved by providing additional public green space which contributes towards meeting this Standard.
+Where practicable the green space provided should connect to other open spaces within the town via safe pedestrian/cycle access. - H 6.3 Applications for major developments which meet Building for a Healthy Life standards will be particularly supported.